-Stock based compensation expense recognized during the three and twelve-month periods ended June 30, 2015 and December 31, 2014 are based on the value of the portion of share based payment awards that are ultimately expected to vest during the period.
+Stock based compensation expense recognized during the three- and nine-month periods ended September 30, 2015 and the twelve-month period ended December 31, 2014 are based on the value of the portion of share based payment awards that are ultimately expected to vest during the period.
 As stock based compensation expense recognized in the statement of operations for 2015 and 2014 has been based on awards currently vested, it was not necessary to reduce compensation expense for estimated forfeitures.
 ASC Topic 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

 ASC Topic 718 requires the cash flows resulting from the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those warrants to be classified as financing cash flows.
-Due to the Company's loss position, there were no such tax benefits during the three- six and twelvemonth periods ended June 30, 2015 and December 31, 2014.
+Due to the Company's loss position, there were no such tax benefits during the three- and nine-month periods ended September 30, 2015 and the twelve-month period ended December 31, 2014.
 The fair value of stock based awards is calculated using the Black Sholes option pricing model, even though this model was developed to estimate the fair value of freely tradable, fully transferable options without vesting restrictions, which differ significantly from the Company's stock awards.
 The Black Sholes model also requires subjective assumptions, including future stock price volatility and expected time to exercise, which greatly affect the calculated values.
 The risk free rate selected to value any particular grant is based on the United States Treasury's T-bill rate.
 The expected volatility is based on the historical volatility of the Company's stock price.
 These factors could change in the future, affecting the determination of stock based compensation expense in future periods.